Zigazou/DSM/README.md

 DSM
 ===

-Developper’s Sites Manager (or DSM) allows the developper to manage a collection of sites meant for development purposes
+developer’s Sites Manager (or DSM) allows the developer to manage a collection of sites meant for development purposes

-**WARNING**: DSM is for developper’s environment ONLY!
+**WARNING**: DSM is for developer’s environment ONLY!
 It must not be used in production environment, you’ve been warned.

 Requirements